MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/support-for-fci.md

 - Active nodes
 - Passive nodes

-Note that active or passive node information is current as of **Inventory upload** time.
+Active or passive node information is current as of **Inventory upload** time.
 A change in active node after this time may not be reflected in this view.

 The clustered resource is distinct from other resources in the resource group in two ways: